Electrician Insurance: Costs, Public Liability & PI Cover

 Competent person scheme requirement

-NICEIC, NAPIT, and ELECSA all require proof of public liability insurance as a condition of membership.
+NICEIC and NAPIT both require proof of public liability insurance as a condition of membership.
 If your insurance lapses, your scheme membership is at risk.
 Set up automatic renewal or calendar reminders to avoid any gaps in cover.

 Professional Indemnity Insurance